holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

 Use the arrow keys to select a UI framework for your front-end and then press <kbd>Enter</kbd>.
-For this example choose `Vue` and press <kbd>Enter</kbd>.
+For this example choose `Vue`.
 You should then see:

 ::: output-block
 ```text